Antimatter543/old-site/_posts/2021-05-03-first-hackathon.md

 You can destroy the wood tiles with bombs, but the shiny stuff is immortal.

 <h4> Tournament Rules </h4>
 There's qualifiers, which is a round-robin tournaments.
-Here's the resulting W/L list.
-{Resulting W/L list for qualifiers}
+Results in...
+Results.
 The bot we submitted was the algo-bot instead of vm bot (we'll talk about that later).

 For playoffs - I didn't know they'd do this - but all the top 16 bots from qualifiers already played vs each other, and I think only the top 4? or top 8? were featured on stream.
 Sad!
 Definitely did not tell my english teacher about the stream (oops).